 - 1. Online Portfolio: Students will initiate design of an online portfolio.
 Students will start posting narratives for the nine competencies in social work practice. - 2.
-Students will work on a personal mission statement and will create a resume and a CV to that will be posted on their portfolio. - 3.
-The portfolio will contain nine sections based on the nice core social work competence. - 4.
+Students will work on a personal mission statement and will create a resume and a CV that will be posted on their portfolio. - 3.
+The portfolio will contain nine sections based on the nine core social work competence. - 4.
 The students will start each section with a description of each competency followed by evidences that demonstrate that they are mastering each practice behaviors corresponding with the nine competencies. - 5.
+Students will complete an outline for their special project - 6.
 Students will submit all the portfolio evaluation forms posted on e-Class.